-While many players in Malaysia and Singapore will be satisfied with English language version of the game, the same cannot be said about remaining countries.
+While many players in Malaysia and Singapore will be satisfied with English language versions of the game, the same cannot be said about the remaining countries.
 For example, Thailand is one of the largest and most promising markets, but is far behind its neighbors in the region when it comes to English proficiency.
 At the same time, localization into Thai is much more challenging than into established Western languages, or even Chinese or Japanese due to a complex writing system.
 The same can be said about Lao, Cambodian and Burmese, which all pose their own difficulties.

 - There are still blue-ocean markets in the region with entertainment-hungry populations ready to consume the next hit game, and ripe opportunities for game distribution platforms.